biancofla/sims2-super-collection-custom-launcher/README.md

-# The Sims™ 2 - Super Collection Custom Launcher
+# _The Sims™ 2 - Super Collection_ - Custom Launcher

 ## Overview

-This script creates a custom launcher app for [_The Sims™ 2 - Super Collection_](https://apps.apple.com/en/app/the-sims-2-super-collection/id883782620?mt=12) that allows you to run the game in different languages without changing your system language settings.
+This script creates a custom launcher app for _The Sims™ 2 - Super Collection_.
+The launcher allows you to start the game in a specific language without changing your system's language settings.
+It supports 25 different languages, including English, French, German, Spanish, and more.
+A complete list of supported languages is provided below.

 ## Requirements

 - macOS
-- A copy of The Sims™ 2 - Supper Collection installed in `/Applications/The Sims 2.app`
+- A copy of _The Sims™ 2 - Supper Collection_[(https://apps.apple.com/en/app/the-sims-2-super-collection/id883782620?mt=12)] installed in `/Applications/The Sims 2.app`

 ## How to Use